-- separated accounts must be prepared annually and must be based on a transparent cost allocation method - the transparent cost allocation method must be based on the principle of cost causality.
+- separated accounts must be prepared annually and must be based on a transparent cost allocation method. - the transparent cost allocation method must be based on the principle of cost causality.
 This requires that costs must be attributed to components, services and businesses strictly in accordance with the activities that cause those costs to be incurred.
-This method must be consistent with the cost allocation principle established in The Costing Methodology for the Telecommunications Sector document. - allocations under this methodology must specifically not be intended to, or have the effect of bringing, advantage the concessionaire at the expense of its competitors. - separated accounts must be prepared in accordance with generally accepted accounting conventions, unless such conventions are shown to be irrelevant - the allocation methodology must be applied consistently between accounting periods or, where a change in the method of application can be objectively justified, it must be noted and comparative data provided according to the revised basis of allocation - the separated accounts must be subject to audit, and to standards required by the laws of Trinidad & Tobago.
+This method must be consistent with the cost allocation principle established in The Costing Methodology for theTelecommunications Sector document. - allocations under this methodology must specifically not be intended to, or have the effect of, bringing advantage to the concessionaire at the expense of its competitors. - separated accounts must be prepared in accordance with generally accepted accounting conventions, unless such conventions are shown to be irrelevant. - the allocation methodology must be applied consistently between accounting periods or, where a change in the method of application can be objectively justified, it must be noted and comparative data provided according to the revised basis of allocation. - the separated accounts must be subject to annual audit, and to standards required by the laws of Trinidad & Tobago. - the separated accounts audit shall coincide with the audit of the concessionaire's statutory accounts.